 - Capital Budget – this involves the planning to acquire special projects.
 Together with the schedule of the estimated cost and cash flows for each project

-A comprehensive planning and budgetary system for a company will generally include the following;
+A comprehensive planning and budgetary system for a company will generally include the following budgets;

 Corporate budgets are essential for operating at peak competence.
-Aside from appropriating resources, a budget can also aid in setting objectives, measuring outcomes and planning for the future occurrence.
+Aside from appropriating resources, and it can also aid in setting objectives, measuring outcomes and planning for the future occurrence.

 Personal budgets are quite useful in managing an individual’s or family’s businesses over both the short and long-term scope.